roboflow/inference/inference/enterprise/deployments/README.md

 the number of objects that must be present in merged results, to assume that consensus is reached.
 Can be selector to `InferenceParameter`, integer value or dictionary with mapping of class name into minimal number of merged detections of given class to assume consensus.
+* `confidence_aggregation_mode` - mode dictating aggregation of confidence scores
+and classes both in case of presence verification and boxes consensus procedure.
+One of `average`, `max`, `min`.
+Default: `average`.
+While using for merging overlapping boxes, against classes - `average` equals to majority vote, `max` - for the class of detection with max confidence, `min` - for the class of detection with min confidence.
+* `boxes_aggregation_mode` - mode dictating aggregation of bounding boxes.
+One of `average`, `max`, `min`.
+Default: `average`. `average` means taking mean from all boxes coordinates, `min` - taking smallest box, `max` - taking largest box.

 ##### Step outputs:
 * `consensus` - for each input image, boolean flag with consensus status, built based on merged detections and `required_objects`